Women's club movement in the United States: Decline of women's clubs in the 20th century

-Woman's clubs today
+Women's clubs in the 21st century

 Some clubs are still active.
 The Houston Heights Woman's Club and The Women's Club of Forest Hills have found ways to reach out to younger residents in the community as recently as 2007 with the creation of an evening group.
 Some clubs have had success with creating programs that are meant to be attractive to younger women.
 The Des Moines Women's Club established in 1885, continues to support the community today with scholarships, an annual art exhibition, and continued support to its historic club house and museum, Hoyt Sherman Place.
-Shrilee Haizlip, president of the Ebell Club in Los Angeles, emphasizes what makes women's clubs unique: "It is a wondrous thing to be constantly surrounded by three generations of women."
+Shirlee Haizlip, president of the Ebell Club in Los Angeles, emphasizes what makes women's clubs unique: "It is a wondrous thing to be constantly surrounded by three generations of women."

 Women's clubs continue their original missions of concern for the welfare of their communities.
 The GFWC gives out the Croly Award for excellence in journalism on topics relating to women.
 The GFWC also provides scholarships for women, especially those who have survived domestic violence.
 The NACWC continues to be one of the top ten non-profit organizations in the United States.
 It has adopted modern issues to tackle, such as fighting AIDS and violence against women.
 Many of today's women's clubs also provide cultural opportunities for their communities.
-Other groups continue to support their original missions, such as the Alpha Home, which provides care for elderly black people.
-Women's clubs that exist today were adaptable in response to societal changes over time.
+Some groups continue to support their original missions, such as the Alpha Home, which provides care for elderly black people.

+Women's clubs that endured into the modern era were adaptable in response to societal changes over time.
+The missions of women's clubs, like the Colony Club, founded in 1903, and the Cosmopolitan Club, founded in 1909, remain relevant today, and the clubs remain successful.

+During the early 21st century, numerous new private women's clubs formed in support of personal and professional affiliations and business networking, including AllBright, Belizean Grove, The Riveter, The Wing and Chief, with growth attributed to factors including advances in technology and the isolation of the COVID-19 pandemic in the United States.